On Strassen's Theorem for support functions: Functional analytic proof of Theorem

-In order to prove Theorem~\ref{thm:strassen}, Strassen applied Proposition~\ref{prop:StrassenThm1} to the measure space $(\Omega,\mu)$, where $\Omega \subset \R^d$ is a compact set, and the separable Banach space $X=C(\Omega)$, whose dual is the space of signed Borel measures $\M(\Omega)$ by Riesz' representation theorem.
-For $\omega \in \Omega$ he considered the support function
+In order to prove Theorem~\ref{thm:strassen}, Strassen applied Proposition~\ref{prop:StrassenThm1} to the measure space $(\Omega,\mu)$, where $\Omega \subset \R^d$ is a compact {convex} set, and the separable Banach space $X=C(\Omega)$, whose dual is the space of signed Borel measures $\M(\Omega)$ by {the} Riesz representation theorem.
+For $\omega \in \Omega$ he considered the {following} support function {on C$(\Omega)$}

 Let the function $h$ be defined by $h:= \int h_\omega \, \mu(d\omega)$.
 It turns out that $\mu \cx \nu$ implies that $\nu$ regarded as a linear functional on $C(\Omega)$ is dominated by the support function $h$, i.e.\ $\int f \, d\nu \le h(f)$ for all $f \in C(\Omega)$.
-Then the family of linear functionals $(\phi_\omega)_{\omega \in \Omega}$ provided by Proposition~\ref{prop:StrassenThm1} can be seen as a kernel by the Riesz' representation theorem.
+Then the family of linear functionals $(\phi_\omega)_{\omega \in \Omega}$ provided by Proposition~\ref{prop:StrassenThm1} can be seen as a kernel by the Riesz representation theorem.
 It turns out that this kernel is a martingale transport from $\mu$ to $\nu$.

 In order to prove Theorem~\ref{thm:main}, we need to replace the support function \eqref{eq:supp_func_Strassen} by